atcervantes/alisdairScraper/README.md

 ## Usage

 You can configure the pages that will be visited by adding them to the batch_1.conf or batch_2.conf files.
-Currently they represent the categories from the swarovski optik website.
+Currently they represent the categories from a specific website.

 ### Graphic Mode